broadinstitute/seqr/deploy/README.md

-This directory contains scripts for installing minikube on your local machine or server and then deploying seqr to it.
+This directory contains scripts for installing seqr components on your laptop or linux server - either directly or using minikube.